Wednesday, 22 December 2010

 Standard Curve for a Bradford Protein Assay

-Any value that falls in the yellow area of the graph (i.e. a concentration of more than 15 µg/ml, or an absorbance greater than 1.02) cannot be used as the graph is no longer linear and is starting to plateau.
-Any absorbance that give a protein concentration below 15 µg/ml can be used as this is in the linear portion of the graph (i.e. blue area), and the Beer-Lambert Law applies as the dye is not limiting.
+Any value that falls in the yellow area of the graph (i.e. a concentration of more than 15 µg/ml or an absorbance greater than 1.02) cannot be used as the graph is no longer linear and is starting to plateau.
+Any absorbance that gives a protein concentration below 15 µg/ml can be used as this is in the linear portion of the graph (i.e. blue area), and the Beer-Lambert Law applies as the dye is not limiting.

-Wednesday 6 October 2010
+Wednesday, 6 October 2010

 The Beer-Lambert Law, a straight line and the units of the extinction coefficient